 - Provide a financial statement showing financial stability

 - Proof of general liability and workers’ compensation insurance

-If you are unlicensed in Florida, you may incur several penalties that begins with a first-degree misdemeanor publishable with up to a year of jail time for your first offense, as well as a forfeiture of your Florida mechanics liens rights.
+If you are unlicensed in Florida, you may incur several penalties that begin with a first-degree misdemeanor publishable by up to a year of jail time for your first offense, as well as a forfeiture of your Florida mechanics liens rights.

-Georgia requires both licensing and registration for projects worth $2,500 or more.
+Georgia requires both licensing and registration for most projects worth $2,500 or more.

 There are four different licenses available for general contractors in Georgia: